-Shaunna Barnhart of the Bucknell Center for Sustainability & the Environment discussed, from a policy, behavior and discourse perspective, why households have changed their energy strategies to utilize small scale biogas for domestic energy use.
+Shaunna Barnhart of the Bucknell Center for Sustainability and the Environment discussed why some households in Nepal and the United States have changed their energy strategies to utilize small-scale biogas for domestic energy use.
 (October 2017)

 Professor Gary Grant led us through the language and techniques of wine tasting, comparing New World and Old World aromas, tastes and flavors.
 We learned how to describe the wines we enjoy, read a label and gather valuable tips for our next purchase.
 (October 2017)